Schnitzer Steel Industries (NASDAQ:SCHN) Releases Q2 2022 Earnings Guidance

-Schnitzer Steel Industries (NASDAQ:SCHN – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $1.330-$1.380 for the period, compared to the Thomson Reuters consensus estimate of $1.470.
+Schnitzer Steel Industries (NASDAQ:SCHN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $1.330-$1.380 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.470.
 The company issued revenue guidance of -.

-A number of brokerages recently issued reports on SCHN.
-KeyCorp upgraded Schnitzer Steel Industries from a sector weight rating to an overweight rating and set a $58.00 target price on the stock in a report on Thursday.
-Zacks Investment Research cut Schnitzer Steel Industries from a buy rating to a hold rating in a research report on Tuesday.
+Several brokerages have recently issued reports on SCHN.
+Zacks Investment Research downgraded shares of Schnitzer Steel Industries from a buy rating to a hold rating in a report on Tuesday, March 22nd.
+KeyCorp raised shares of Schnitzer Steel Industries from a sector weight rating to an overweight rating and set a $58.00 target price for the company in a research note on Thursday, March 24th.
+Finally, StockNews.com started coverage on shares of Schnitzer Steel Industries in a research note on Thursday.
+They issued a hold rating on the stock.
+Two investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average target price of $53.00.

-The business also recently announced a quarterly dividend, which was paid on Monday, February 14th.
-Shareholders of record on Monday, January 31st were issued a dividend of $0.1875 per share.
-The ex-dividend date of this dividend was Friday, January 28th.
-This represents a $0.75 annualized dividend and a yield of 1.37%.
-Schnitzer Steel Industries’s dividend payout ratio (DPR) is currently 11.24%.
+The company also recently announced a quarterly dividend, which was paid on Monday, February 14th.
+Shareholders of record on Monday, January 31st were given a $0.1875 dividend.
+The ex-dividend date was Friday, January 28th.
+This represents a $0.75 dividend on an annualized basis and a yield of 1.42%.
+Schnitzer Steel Industries’s dividend payout ratio (DPR) is 11.24%.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Millennium Management LLC increased its stake in shares of Schnitzer Steel Industries by 1,171.7% in the fourth quarter.
+A number of hedge funds have recently made changes to their positions in the stock.
+BlackRock Inc. increased its holdings in shares of Schnitzer Steel Industries by 0.7% in the fourth quarter.
+BlackRock Inc. now owns 3,548,049 shares of the basic materials company’s stock valued at $184,213,000 after buying an additional 23,886 shares in the last quarter.
+Millennium Management LLC raised its position in shares of Schnitzer Steel Industries by 1,171.7% during the fourth quarter.
 Millennium Management LLC now owns 331,237 shares of the basic materials company’s stock worth $17,198,000 after purchasing an additional 305,191 shares during the period.
-BlackRock Inc. increased its stake in shares of Schnitzer Steel Industries by 0.7% in the fourth quarter.
-BlackRock Inc. now owns 3,548,049 shares of the basic materials company’s stock worth $184,213,000 after purchasing an additional 23,886 shares during the period.
-Renaissance Technologies LLC increased its stake in shares of Schnitzer Steel Industries by 308.1% in the fourth quarter.
-Renaissance Technologies LLC now owns 30,996 shares of the basic materials company’s stock worth $1,609,000 after purchasing an additional 23,400 shares during the period.
-Morgan Stanley increased its stake in shares of Schnitzer Steel Industries by 12.2% in the third quarter.
+Morgan Stanley raised its position in shares of Schnitzer Steel Industries by 12.2% during the third quarter.
 Morgan Stanley now owns 187,777 shares of the basic materials company’s stock worth $8,227,000 after purchasing an additional 20,442 shares during the period.
-Finally, Invesco Ltd. increased its stake in shares of Schnitzer Steel Industries by 10.6% in the fourth quarter.
-Invesco Ltd. now owns 169,470 shares of the basic materials company’s stock worth $8,798,000 after purchasing an additional 16,289 shares during the period.
-Institutional investors own 85.13% of the company’s stock.
+Invesco Ltd. boosted its position in shares of Schnitzer Steel Industries by 10.6% in the 4th quarter.
+Invesco Ltd. now owns 169,470 shares of the basic materials company’s stock valued at $8,798,000 after purchasing an additional 16,289 shares during the period.
+Finally, Public Employees Retirement System of Ohio boosted its position in shares of Schnitzer Steel Industries by 39.7% in the 4th quarter.
+Public Employees Retirement System of Ohio now owns 45,105 shares of the basic materials company’s stock valued at $2,342,000 after purchasing an additional 12,823 shares during the period.
+85.13% of the stock is owned by institutional investors and hedge funds.

 Read More